chuanenlin/shutterscrape/README.md

 ShutterScrape is a web scrapper for batch fetching images or videos from [Shutterstock](https://www.shutterstock.com/) with blinding speed. ⚡</br>
 It implements [Selenium](https://www.seleniumhq.org/) for browser automation and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for parsing.

-If you like this repo, feel free to star ⭐ or watch it 👀!
+If you like this repo, feel free to star ⭐ it!

 ---